Miss Kentucky USA

 Tara Conner became the first Kentucky delegate to win Miss USA, after being crowned Miss USA 2006.
 She later finished as fourth runner-up at Miss Universe 2006.
 Elle Smith later became the second Kentucky delegate to win Miss USA, being crowned Miss USA 2021.

-Three Miss Kentucky USA titleholders have also held the Miss Kentucky Teen USA title and competed at Miss Teen USA, including Conner.
+Four Miss Kentucky USA titleholders have also held the Miss Kentucky Teen USA title and competed at Miss Teen USA, including Conner.
 Two Miss Kentucky USA titleholders have also competed at Miss America, with one representing Wyoming.

-Lizzy Neutz of Louisville was crowned Miss Kentucky USA 2022 on March 26, 2022, at The Center for Rural Development in Somerset.
-She represented Kentucky for the title of Miss USA 2022.
+Mattie Barker of Bowling Green was crowned Miss Kentucky USA 2025 on July 19, 2025, at The Vern Riffe Center for the Arts Shawnee State University in Portsmouth.
+She represented Kentucky at Miss USA 2025.

 Media coverage

-In 2006, it was reported that Miss Kentucky USA 2002, Elizabeth Arnold was in a relationship with celebrity Nick Lachey.
+In 2006, it was reported that Miss Kentucky USA 2002, Elizabeth Arnold, was in a relationship with celebrity Nick Lachey.
 That same year Tara Conner became the first Kentucky delegate to win the Miss USA title, putting Kentucky in the top five for the second consecutive year, after Kristen Johnson placed 2nd runner-up in 2005.
 She later came under intense scrutiny when it was revealed that she had been drinking underage, tested positive for the use of cocaine, and kissed Miss Teen USA Katie Blair, among other things.
 Conner was allowed to keep her title, but was ordered into rehab for one month.
 After her rehab session, she resumed her reign until her year was completed.

 In 2008, Miss Kentucky USA Alysha Harris was involved in an incident involving photos in which she was photographed dancing with New England Patriots wide receiver Randy Moss in a manner some saw as sexually suggestive.